 Our veins are an integral part of our circulation system, acting as a roadway which drives de-oxygenated blood back to our hearts.

-When young, we may only be able to see our veins through the paper-thin skin on the insides of our wrists and elbows, but as we age we may be able to see our veins literally popping up in some rather unexpected places.
+When young, we may only be able to see our veins through the paper-thin skin on the insides of our wrists and elbows.
+But as we age, we may be able to see our veins popping up in some rather unexpected places.
 Learn why your veins may become more visible with age and the causes of varicose veins.

-Any of these can result in varicose veins – the bluish-purple or red coloured gnarly and bulging lines which are not only unsightly, but can also be painful with a dull ache being described by sufferers.
+Any of these can result in varicose veins.
+The bluish-purple or red coloured bulging lines are not only unsightly, but can also be painful, with a dull ache being described by sufferers.

 Varicose veins can also result in some health risks.
-When blood pools in the vein, it may cause some aching and swelling which can be irritating from many sufferers.
-There is also a slightly higher risk of clot (deep vein thrombosis which tends to occur after long distance flights in the area of the varicose vein).
+When blood pools in the vein, it may cause some aching and swelling which can be irritating for many sufferers.
+There is also a slightly higher risk of blood clotting.

 There is a myriad of reasons why someone may suffer from varicose veins.
 Some people will require intervention so that their legs are more comfortable, without achy or swollen legs.
 Others will choose to have treatments owing to the cosmetic concerns.